alphaXiv/paper-implementations/rope-imaginary/README.md

 ## Introduction

 This repo provides two implementations of [Rope++](https://www.alphaxiv.org/abs/2512.07525) an imaginary extension of Rotary Position Embeddings.
+Both implementations are meant to be easily run on [Lambda] (https://lambda.ai/) 8x H100 80GB instances.
+For the rope_pp folder we also provide a configuration that can run on a singular 40 GB A100.

-For a refresher, the basis of RoPE is to apply varying rotations across the query and key vectors (as opposed to adding an absolute position vector like in the Attention paper).
+As a refresher, the basis of RoPE is to apply varying rotations across the query and key vectors (as opposed to adding an absolute position vector like in the Attention paper).
 These rotations are done by segmenting the input vector into vectors of dimension 2 and applying a rotational transformation e^(iθ).
 These complex terms are discarded when computing attention scores.

 The basis of Rope++ is that the imaginary component of the attention score contains important information and should be considered in half of the attention heads.
 The imaginary attention component uses a sine-based characteristic curve which decays much more slowly over distance compared to the cosine-based curve in standard RoPE's real attention.
 This slower decay means imaginary attention maintains stronger weights for distant tokens rather than emphasizing only nearby tokens, allowing it to better capture long-range dependencies in the sequence.